RC Airplane World flight school

-Without doubt the easiest part of the flight, taking off your rc airplane is a simple process that lasts just a few seconds, hopefully!
+Taking off your rc airplane is, generally speaking, a simple process that lasts just a few seconds, hopefully!

-With all your pre-flight checks and range check complete (see previous lesson), and the transmitter antenna fully extended if you are using a MHz radio system, or laid flat (parallel to the top of the Tx body) if using a 2.4GHz one, face the plane directly into wind if there is any.
-It's important that you take off into wind because this maximises the airflow over the wings and reduces the groundspeed the plane needs to take off, so will get airborne sooner.
+With all your pre-flight checks and range check complete (see previous lesson), and the transmitter antenna fully extended if you are using a MHz radio system, or laid flat (parallel to the top of the Tx body) if using a 2.4GHz one, point the plane directly in to wind if there is any.
+It's important that you take off in to wind because this maximizes the airflow over the wings and reduces the groundspeed the plane needs to take off, so will get airborne sooner.

 To perform a take off, smoothly increase motor power to full (take between one and two seconds to move the stick fully forward) and let the airplane accelerate along the ground.
-It's probable that you'll need to use rudder to keep the plane going in a straight line, don't let it veer off to the left or right.
-Keep it straight all the time.
+It's probable that you'll need to use rudder to keep the plane going in a straight line - don't let it veer off to the left or right.
+Keep it straight and in to wind all the time.